Date

 International Journal of Sport Sciences

-[Peer Reviewed Research] Results suggest that athletes exhibit multiple dynamic shifts in visual fixation prior to the onset of pitcher’s action.
+Results suggest that athletes exhibit multiple dynamic shifts in visual fixation prior to the onset of pitcher’s action.
 A significant positive relationship was found between the number of shifts in visual fixations and batting average.

 July 2017